danog/MadelineProtoDocs/docs/docs/DOCKER.md

 MadelineProto offers an official MadelineProto docker image for the `linux/amd64`, `linux/arm64` and `linux/riscv64` platforms @ `hub.madelineproto.xyz/danog/madelineproto`.

 The image comes with all dependencies pre-configured.
+Both opcache and JIT are enabled by default, for maximum performance.

 To get started, install `docker`: